 Wastewater capital investments paid for through current revenues, bonding and low-interest loans made possible through the U.S. EPA Clean Water State Revolving Fund administered by Minnesota’s Public Facilities Authority.
 Solid Waste capital investments are paid with current revenues, and through loans to finance infrequent large infrastructure projects.

-WLSSD’s Scanlon Interceptor Rehabilitation Project, Phase 4 is a $4.96 million project to ensure the reliability of the Scanlon Interceptor.
-Funding for this project is provided through a loan from Minnesota’s Public Facilities Authority, made possible through the Clean Water State Revolving Fund (CWSRF).
+Funding for these projects is provided through loans from Minnesota’s Public Facilities Authority, made possible through the Clean Water State Revolving Fund (CWSRF).
 CWSRF funds are provided through federal legislation, and passed on to states by the U.S. EPA.